Skip to content

 Book Overview

-The world as we know it is about to end and the Runaways are the only hope to prevent it But if our fledgling teenage heroes are to succeed, must they become just as evil as their villainous parents?...
-This description may be from another edition of this product.
+The world as we know it is about to end and the Runaways are the only hope to prevent it!
+But if our fledgling teenage heroes are going to succeed, they may have to become just as evil as their villainous parents.
+The Runaways have learned how their parents' criminal organization began, and now they must decide how it should end.
+As the Runaways' epic battle against their evil parents reaches its shocking conclusion, the team's mole stands revealed,...

 Customer Reviews